 Lab classes at Centre are small, with a typical lab size of 16 students in first-year courses and smaller numbers of students in the advanced courses.
 More importantly, these small classes are taught by faculty members who hold doctorate degrees.

-Pre-pharmacy students should consult with faculty advisor Professor Kerry Paumi and can reach her by email here.
+Pre-pharmacy students should consult with faculty advisor Professor Daniel Scott and can reach him by email here.

 What Courses Should I Take?